Skip to content

 Applications in the Apheris Hub focus on a set of drug discovery tasks and are based on one or more foundation models.

-Our first application is focused on Co-Folding, starting with inference - including input validation, and batch execution either programmatically via an API or manually with a scientist-friendly GUI.
+Our first application is focused on Co-Folding, starting with prediction - including input validation, and batch execution either programmatically via an API or manually with a scientist-friendly GUI.

 The Apheris Co‑Folding Application is a secure, locally hosted tool for using co‑folding models on sensitive proprietary data.
 By running Boltz-2 and OpenFold3 on in‑house targets, researchers can assess model accuracy in their specific domain and easily integrate these models into their wider workflows.
 The product provides visualization tools, streamlined data preparation support, and generates auditable, reproducible records for use in regulated environments.